7 Tips to make Best Schezwan fried rice Veg

 My first attempt at cooking fried rice is an experience to share, LOL!
 It was during my bachelor days, all on my own for the first time.
 I had eaten fried rice plenty of times and had also seen the process at street stalls.
 Looking at fried rice getting ready in minutes, I thought it would be very simple.
 So, I followed the same at home too, added little oil to the wok, next veggies, cooked rice, and sauces.
 The rice started to stick to the wok and it turned out mushy.
 It looked like a khichdi than fried rice.
 LOL!
 It was a complete disaster.

 Eventually, my cooking skills improved.
-Now, I can say that fried rice is one of my signature dishes.
+Now, I can say that fried rice is one of my favorite Indo Chinese rice recipes.

 After many experiments, I realized that cooking fried is easy in theory but has a wide margin of error.
 Making fried rice the right way does take a little know-how.
 My recipe has the secrets and tips to make fabulous Schezwan fried rice veg.